-- whether a placement exam is required to apply credit toward your ALL major or minor
+- whether a placement exam is required to apply credit toward your AMES major or minor

-- Because of the sequencing of ALL language courses, you may not be able to enroll in the next language level immediately after returning from abroad.
+- Because of the sequencing of AMES language courses, you may not be able to enroll in the next language level immediately after returning from abroad.

 - Your APAS record will not be updated until your study abroad grades post to your transcript.